GIGAMAN0/Anime-Manga-Recommender/README.md

 # Anime_Chooser-Selector
 CS50P Project

-# Anime Details Fetcher
+# Anime_Chooser-Selector
+## CS50P Project

-This is a Python script that fetches details of anime from the Kitsu API.
-It allows users to enter anime titles or get a random suggestion, and retrieves information such as the English and Japanese titles, synopsis, rating, and episode count.
+Anime Details Fetcher is a Python script that fetches and displays details of anime from the Kitsu API.
+Users can enter anime titles or get a random suggestion, and the script will show details such as the English and Japanese titles, synopsis, rating, and episode count.

+## Getting Started

+These instructions will help you get a copy of the project up and running on your local machine.

+### Prerequisites

+The script requires Python and the Requests library.
+You can install Requests using pip: pip install requests

+### Installation

+1. Clone this repository or download the script file.
+2. Open a terminal or command prompt and navigate to the directory where the script is located.
+3. Run the script using the command: `python anime_details_fetcher.py`

 ## Usage

-1. Make sure you have Python installed on your system.
-2. Clone this repository or download the script file.
-3. Install the required libraries by running the following command: `pip install requests`
-4. Open a terminal or command prompt and navigate to the directory where the script is located.
-5. Run the script using the command: `python anime_details_fetcher.py`
-6. Follow the prompts to enter anime titles or get a random suggestion.
+After running the script, follow the prompts to enter anime titles or get a random suggestion.
+The script will fetch and display the details of the selected anime.

 ## Libraries Used